StackStorm/st2docs/docs/source/policies.rst

 particular failure condition is met.
 Right now we support retrying actions which have failed or timed out.

-The example below shows how to automatically retry ``core.http`` action for up to two times if it times out.
+The example below shows how to automatically retry the ``core.http`` action up to two times if it times out:

 .. literalinclude:: /../../st2/contrib/hello-st2/policies/retry_core_http_on_timeout.yaml